mnakao/ODP/README.md

 * [OUT] length : Maximum length of a grid graph

 ### Initialize for a graph with symmetry
-These functions can be used instead of the apsp_init\* functions for only a general graph.
+These functions can be used instead of the apsp_init\* functions for only a general graph with symmetry.

 ```
 void apsp_init_s         (int nodes, int degree, int num_degrees[nodes], int groups)